|

 Increasing age is the greatest risk factor for Alzheimer’s

-half of those over 85 are affected.
-Rare, inherited
+over 85 are affected.
+Rare, inherited forms of Alzheimer’s

 There are two abnormal structures in the brain associated